ResearchComputing/Documentation/docs/compute/node-types.md

 * Four virtual machines
 * This is where you are when you log in
-* No computation, compiling code, interactive jobs, or long running processes
+* _Do not use for_: computation, compiling code, interactive jobs, or long running processes
-* Script or code editing
-* Submit Jobs
+* _Use for_: editing scripts, moving files, scheduling jobs

+#### Policy for use of login nodes:

+The RC login nodes are lightweight virtual machines that serve as gateways to CURC computing resources including Blanca, Summit and Alpine.
+They are strictly intended for non-computational tasks including editing scripts, moving files, scheduling jobs to run on CURC computing resources, and non-intensive workflow monitoring/management tasks.
+They are not intended for computational tasks of any kind.
+CURC personnel regularly monitor processes on the login nodes and reserve the right to terminate processes in violation of this policy without notice.
+Repeated violations by the same user may result in a suspended account.

 ### Compile nodes